 Dr. Otto P. Fest

 Digitization of main control rooms is no longer an option for the rich and affluent nuclear power plants.
-The world NPP fleet consists of about 350 NPP’s 35 years or older, with about 93 of them in the USA.
-The problems are not only their aging, but also the continuous political anti-nuclear movement, the unfair governmental favoritism toward other sources of electrical energy and over-regulation of the nuclear industry, as well as alternate sources of energy that the nuclear industry has been able to overcome in some regulated markets, and it makes you wonder how much longer will the industry last.
+The world Nuclear Power Plant fleet consists of about 350 NPP’s 35 years or older, with about 93 of them in the USA.
+The problems are not only their aging but also the continuous anti-nuclear movement, the unfair favoritism toward other sources of electrical energy, and the over-regulation of the nuclear industry, as well as alternate sources of energy that the nuclear industry has been able to overcome in some regulated markets.
+It makes you wonder how much longer will the industry last.
 All of the aforementioned is nothing compared to the latest discovery that “nothing is forever”.
 That all has a beginning and has an end!
 Analog metering is obsolete as a result of simply not being good enough.
-Because the small replacement market doesn’t justify their expensive manufacture by the big guys, and because other technologies have flourished that are far superior in reliability, accuracy, life expectancy, maintenance, operating cost, and most importantly, greater safety and efficiency.
+Analog meters still present only add to the aging I&C room issues.
+The small replacement market doesn’t justify their expensive manufacture by the big guys, and because other technologies have flourished that is far superior in reliability, accuracy, life expectancy, maintenance, operating cost, and most importantly, greater safety and efficiency.

 Safety & Efficiency: If digitization was to increase the safety & efficiency of your NPP by 1% and your daily output is $1 million, the $10,000.00 additional profit would be enough to pay for the upgrade within months if you select the right replacements.